confluentinc/demo-dsp-fraud-detection/LAB1/LAB1-README.md

 1. Log into [Confluent Cloud](https://confluent.cloud/login)
 2. Select `Environments`
 3. Select the environment named after the `confluent_environment_name` output from Terraform
-4. In the horizontal menu select `Flink`
+4. In the left vertical menu select `Flink`
+5. Click on the `Compute Pools` tab to see the provisioned Flink compute pool
-5. Select `Open SQL workspace`
+6. Select `Open SQL workspace`

 ### Convert Tables to be Compatible Using Flink